+Brian S. Colon, Esq.

-Wayne Johnson New Mexico State Auditor Board of Directors Cottonwood Rural Water Association Artesia, New Mexico
+New Mexico State Auditor

+Board of Directors

+Cottonwood Rural Water Association

+Artesia, New Mexico

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities as of and for the year ended December 31, 2017, and the related notes to the financial statements which collectively comprise the Association's basic financial statements and have issued our report hereon dated May 31, 2018.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and budgetary comparisons of the general fund and major special revenue funds, as of and for the year ended December 31, 2018, and the related notes to the financial statements which collectively comprise the Association's basic financial statements and have issued our report hereon dated August 09, 2019.